Yuanyuan-Shi/PowerOutagePredictor/Graphs/Design_Considerations.md

 	* probabilities of each class for a given day

-* Machine Learning methods: Tree-based, SVM, and NN.
+* Machine Learning methods:
+        * Tree-based: desicion tree, emsemble methods
+	* SVM
+	* Neural Netowrk

 * Chanlenge: imbalabce between classes
 * Solution: balance the samples from differenet classes